-- 5.9.2.1 Minimize adverse social, environmental, health and resource impacts when developing and planning for transportation facilities, by ensuring consistency with the objectives and policies in this Plan. - 5.9.2.2 Work with the Province, area municipalities and adjacent municipalities to provide transportation systems that: - a) Are safe, sustainable and energy efficient; - b) Facilitate the movement of people and goods; - c) Offer travellers a variety of mobility choices; - d) Address projected needs; and investment and land use planning.

-- e) Encourage the most financially and environmentally appropriate mode for trip-making. - 5.9.2.3 Work with the Province and area municipalities to support the integration of transportation system planning, land use planning and transportation investment at all stages of the planning process.
+- 5.9.2.1 Minimize adverse social, environmental, health and resource impacts when developing and planning for transportation facilities, by ensuring consistency with the objectives and policies in this Plan. - 5.9.2.2 Work with the Province, area municipalities and adjacent municipalities to provide transportation systems that: - a) Are safe, sustainable and energy efficient; - Facilitate the movement of people and goods; - c) Offer travellers a variety of mobility choices; - d) Address projected needs; and - e) Encourage the most financially and environmentally appropriate mode for trip-making. - 5.9.2.3 Work with the Province and area municipalities to support the integration of transportation system planning, land use planning and transportation investment at all stages of the planning process. - 5.9.2.4 Provide policy direction, where appropriate and in consultation with the area municipalities, on matters that cross municipal boundaries. - 5.9.2.5 Optimize the use of existing and new Regional transportation infrastructure to support growth in an efficient, compact form, and encourage the area municipalities to do the same for infrastructure under their jurisdiction. - 5.9.2.6 Work with provincial and federal agencies and ministries to identify and secure sustainable, predictable funding to support the provision of transportation infrastructure and services for the movement of people and goods in the Region. - 5.9.2.7 In planning for the development, optimization and/or expansion of new or existing Regional transportation corridors: - a) Support opportunities for multi-modal use, where feasible;

-5.9.2.4 Provide policy direction, where appropriate and in consultation with the area municipalities, on matters that cross municipal boundaries.
-5.9.2.5 Optimize the use of existing and new Regional transportation infrastructure to support growth in an efficient, compact form, and encourage the area municipalities to do the same for infrastructure under their jurisdiction.
-5.9.2.6 Work with provincial and federal agencies and ministries to identify and secure sustainable, predictable funding to support the provision of transportation infrastructure and services for the movement of people and goods in the Region.
-5.9.2.7 In planning for the development, optimization and/or expansion of new or existing Regional transportation corridors: Support opportunities for multi-modal use, where feasible; a) Prioritize transit, carpooling, active transportation and goods b) movement needs over those of single-occupant vehicles; and c) Consider the separation of modes within corridors, where appropriate.
-5.9.2.8 Consider, as part of the development review approval process, the magnitude and timing of development proposals relative to the anticipated transportation demand of the proposed development, and anticipated cumulative transportation effects, on Regional facilities.
-5.9.2.9 Work with the area municipalities and the Province to develop enhanced tools and techniques for assessing the impacts of new development on sustainable modes of transportation and on transportation demand management measures.
-5.9.2.10 Identify, in cooperation with the area municipalities and the Province, transportation improvements to the provincial, regional and area municipal systems required to support future development or redevelopment, and determine region-wide impacts through comprehensive transportation studies.
-5.9.2.11 Ensure, in accordance with the requirements of the Region and the area municipalities, that development only proceed with adequate existing or committed improvements to regional transportation capacity and, if necessary, development be phased until that capacity is or will be available.

-- 5.9.2.12 Work with the area municipalities, adjacent municipalities, other levels of government and non-governmental agencies to develop and implement Transportation Demand Management programs to reduce trip distance and time and increase the modal share of alternatives to single-occupant automobiles. - 5.9.2.13 Pursue, in cooperation with the appropriate agencies, the improvement of connections to Toronto Lester B. Pearson International Airport from all parts of the Greater Toronto and Hamilton Area and particularly from Peel. - 5.9.2.14 Work with the area municipalities and adjacent regions and municipalities to identify inter-regional and provincial transportation implications of development proposals. - 5.9.2.15 Work with Metrolinx, other Provincial agencies and ministries, area municipalities, and other regions and municipalities in the Greater Toronto and Hamilton Area to implement the Metrolinx Regional Transportation Plan (RTP) and contribute to the ongoing development of the RTP. - 5.9.2.16 Work with the Province, area municipalities and adjacent regions and municipalities to ensure that road linkages across municipal boundaries will accommodate the intra- and inter-regional movement of people and goods. - 5.9.2.17 Work with the Province and other levels of government to improve the coordination and standardization of transportation data collection, forecasting and modelling to support transportation projects and to support the development of performance measures. - 5.9.2.18 Monitor the efficiency and effectiveness of the Regional transportation system on a regular basis.
+- b) Prioritize transit, carpooling, active transportation and goods movement needs over those of single-occupant vehicles; and - c) Consider the separation of modes within corridors, where appropriate. - 5.9.2.8 Consider, as part of the development review approval process, the magnitude and timing of development proposals relative to the anticipated transportation demand of the proposed development, and anticipated cumulative transportation effects, on Regional facilities. - 5.9.2.9 Work with the area municipalities and the Province to develop enhanced tools and techniques for assessing the impacts of new development on sustainable modes of transportation and on transportation demand management measures. - 5.9.2.10 Identify, in cooperation with the area municipalities and the Province, transportation improvements to the provincial, regional and area municipal systems required to support future development or redevelopment, and determine region-wide impacts through comprehensive transportation studies. - 5.9.2.11 Ensure, in accordance with the requirements of the Region and the area municipalities, that development only proceed with adequate existing or committed improvements to regional transportation capacity and, if necessary, development be phased until that capacity is or will be available. - 5.9.2.12 Work with the area municipalities, adjacent municipalities, other levels of government and non-governmental agencies to develop and implement Transportation Demand Management programs to reduce trip distance and time and increase the modal share of alternatives to single-occupant automobiles. - 5.9.2.13 Pursue, in cooperation with the appropriate agencies, the improvement of connections to Toronto Lester B. Pearson International Airport from all parts of the Greater Toronto and Hamilton Area and particularly from Peel. - 5.9.2.14 Work with the area municipalities and adjacent regions and municipalities to identify inter-regional and provincial transportation implications of development proposals.